danielvaughan/danielvaughan.github.io/index.md

     <h2>Current role</h2>
     <h3>Head of Forward Deployed Engineering, <a href="https://www.hcltech.com" target="_blank" rel="noopener noreferrer">HCLTech AI Labs</a></h3>
     <p>I lead HCLTech's global Forward Deployed Engineering practice in AI Labs.
 Engineers embedded with customers, deploying production AI inside complex enterprise environments, legacy systems, cautious security teams and real users who need to trust the output.
 Not consultants writing recommendations.</p>
     <p>The practice runs multiple regional pods across the US, EMEA and APAC, each managing concurrent customer deployments.
-The model is lean: a shared architect, two engineers and a team of coding agents working through agentic tooling (Claude Code, Codex, Cursor, GitHub Copilot).
+The model is lean: a shared architect, two engineers and a team of coding agents working through agentic tooling (Claude Code, Codex, Antigravity).
 A small team operating at the output of a much larger one, the same shift in productivity I help customers adopt internally.
 I built the practice from the ground up, from operating model and hiring through to engagement frameworks and quality standards.</p>
     <p>Each engagement compounds into the next through a growing platform of reusable patterns, agent-maintained knowledge and shared engineering standards that get more capable with every deployment.
 End-to-end ownership of agentic AI delivery, from architecture through production to customer handover.
 Deep technical work across Google, OpenAI and Anthropic.</p>
     <p>Most AI projects stall between prototype and production.
 We exist to close that gap.</p>
     <h3>Previous experience</h3>